sodabubblewine/sodabubblewine.github.io/README.md

     >
     > 2b.
 Sentential constants.
 It is often burdensome to work with sentences that are entirely written out like 'Pa' or 'Rac', esxpecially if they are even longer or are repeated frequently in the same connection.
 We therefore use on occasion the letters 'A', 'B', 'C' as abbreviations for any sentences whatever of the symbolic language.
 These letters are called *sentential constants* (or: propositional constants).
 E.g. in a certain case 'A' might be taken as an abbreviation for 'Pa'; as soon as 'P' and 'a' are interpreted, 'A' is also interpreted.
 In our use of a sentential constant we will for the most part leave open what particular sentence it stands for as an abbreviation." pg.
 4-6 ISA

-9. More examples from Carnap shall be forthcoming, but first, if the distinctions being raised, e.g. that between Quine and Carnap, are not clear or do not clearly present themselves as consequential, then a much more detailed explanation of the problems and solutions has already been given in the following entry on Goldfarb's "Deductive Logic" where a use and mention mistake is made in the very section on use and mention.
+9. More examples from Carnap shall be forthcoming, but first, if the distinctions being raised, e.g. that between Quine and Carnap, are not clear or do not clearly present themselves as consequential, then a much more detailed explanation of the problems and solutions has already been given in the following entry on Goldfarb's "Deductive Logic" where a use and mention mistake is made in the very section on use and mention: [#2025-0820-1850](#2025-0820-1850).

 10. Note, Carnap gets away with his symbolic methods in a way that Goldfarb does not: as long as Carnap does not claim anything more than symbolic logic as his subject then he is fine to carelessly deploy designations and names with impunity, but symbolic logic is not to be confused with schematic logic or pure logic (Carnap does make this confusion, but it is forgivable because it is a mistake in name and not a mixture of methods: his methods are strictly symbolic and do not rise to the schematic).